 HIST315.
-History of Religion in America (3) 🗞
+History of Religion in America (3) 🐿

 An overview of the history of religion, particularly Christianity, in America from the colonial era through the present.
 Specific attention will be paid to the interaction of religion with cultural institutions.
-Embedded in this course is a service learning project.

 HIST330.
 History of the Ancient Near East (3)